Recount Revisited (Part 1)

 Recount, a dramatized take on the controversial denouement of the 2000 election, premieres on HBO Sunday at 8 p.m.
-TNR’s Jonathan Chait, who covered the Florida battle eight years ago and is still seething about it, discusses the film with its director, Jay Roach (of Austin Powers and Meet the Parents fame), and its screenwriter, Danny Strong.
+TNR’s Jonathan Chait, who covered the Florida battle eight years ago and is still seething about it, discusses the film with its director, Jay Roach (of Austin Powers and Meet the Parents fame).

 It's a triumph.
 Congratulations.
 Watching Recount was one of the most powerful film-viewing experiences I can ever remember.
 Of course, I’m biased, because I’m one of the people who never let go of the events it depicts.
 Inevitably, I was going to be either furious or gratified with whoever made the first movie about it.
 I was gratified.